Bluebird Nestbox Monitoring

 Why Do We Monitor Bluebirds?

-Loudoun Wildlife Conservancy volunteers monitor nestbox trails throughout Loudoun County.
+Loudoun Wildlife Conservancy volunteers monitor 57 nestbox trails comprising nearly 700 nestboxes throughout Loudoun County.
+Our program is one of the largest in Virginia, recording more than 3000 cavity-nester fledglings annually.
 By monitoring the boxes, we collect information on our native cavity nesters, learn about their lives first hand and track population trends.
 The data we collect is submitted to the Virginia Bluebird Society.

-Monitoring at our public trails is done in teams of four so that each person monitors about once per month, April though August.
-Each trail has a trail leader who creates the monitoring schedule, trains new monitors, identifies trail repairs and compiles the data at the end of the season and sends it in.
+Monitoring our public trails is done in teams of four so that each person monitors about once per month, April through August.
+Each trail has a trail leader who creates the monitoring schedule, coaches new monitors, identifies trail repairs and compiles the data at the end of the season and sends it in to Loudoun Wildlife Conservancy’s Bluebird Program Data Coordinator.

 Alternatively, you could set up and monitor your own home trail once a week through the season.
 At the end of the season, compile the data and send it in.

-If you’d like to help with monitoring or maintenance, please sign up here.
+If you’d like to help with monitoring, please sign up here.
 All levels of experience are welcome.
-Training will be provided.
+We provide hands-on training for monitors each March, just before the monitoring season begins.

-Loudoun Bluebird Notes is published online for our nestbox trail monitors.
+Our newsletter, Loudoun Bluebird Notes, is published online for our nestbox trail monitors.
 The newsletter has articles about cavity nesters, trail monitors, and tails from the trails along with beautiful photographs from our contributors.
 In addition, the newsletter offers tips on how to deal with predators and provides answers to frequently asked questions.

 Learn More